dev-loper99/dev-loper99.github.io/content/about.md

 ---
+menu: main
 title: About
 layout: single
 url: /about/
 summary: about
 ---

-Well, my name is not really Dev E. Loper.
-The name is a portmanteau of the word *developer*.
-Hope you already knew that.
-But please call me **Dev**: ديو, देव, 开发, etc.
+Well, my name is **NOT** really Dev E. Loper.
+This name is a portmanteau of the word *developer*.
+I hope you already knew that.
+But please call me **Dev**: ديو, देव, 开发.

 ## Why #99?
 Because of the "99 Bottles of Beer" song.